boreec/boreec.github.io/content/posts/devlog-0004.md

 }
 ```

+---

 ## Mechanics/System: Actors spawning

-Previously, the number of actors spawned for a map was the same no matter the
+Previously, the number of actors spawned for a map was hardcoded to be the same
-map size.
-With this new function, I can extend how many actors are spawned,
-the kind of actors and so on:
+for all maps, regardless of their size or *topography*.
+To address this issue,
+I added `generate_spawn_counts`, that provides the number of mobs to spawn for
+a specific map given as a parameter:

 ```rust
 pub fn generate_spawn_counts(_map: &Map) -> HashMap<ActorKind, usize> {